rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-swedish-setup/index.markdown

 <p><i>Kinesis US layout with Swedish keys and modifier highlighted.</i><p>
 </center>

-This is what a macro for producing 'å' on Windows with the key combination `LeftAtl+\` looks like:
+This is what a macro for producing an 'å' on Windows with the key combination `LeftAtl+\` looks like:

     {kp-\}>{speed9}{-lalt}{kp0}{kp2}{kp2}{kp9}{+lalt}

+This is what macros for producing an 'Å' on Windows with the key combination `Shift+LeftAtl+\` looks like:

     {kp-lshift}{kp-\}>{speed9}{-lalt}{kp0}{kp1}{kp9}{kp7}{+lalt}
     {lshift}{kp-\}>{speed9}{-lalt}{kp0}{kp1}{kp9}{kp7}{+lalt}